Why does SMILE Mass want to create a vacation retreat for families raising kids and adults with disabilities?

 Why is a vacation retreat so important for families raising kids and adults with disabilities?

 Answer: Caregivers of children/adults with disabilities need additional supports to alleviate the emotional and physical stresses, as well as the financial burdens that they face.
 The SMILE Mass vacation home will provide many added features, so everyone can navigate throughout the house; like a seamless entrance, proper bathing facilities, ramps, Hoyer systems, roll in showers and so much more.
-It will be a home away from home where everyone can play and have fun.
-Where no space is off limits, even if you are wheelchair bound; a place where families can simply be a family.
-And, with a bit of luck, the SMILE Mass house will be a designer house, that can help families become better educated and informed about new products, that are available on the market for their own homes.
+It will be a home away from home where everyone can play and have fun; a place where families can simply be a family.
+The SMILE Mass house features products that are available for the clients to try out and see if they work for their family before they make a purchase for their own homes.

 Reference: The Health of Primary Caregivers of Children With Cerebral Palsy: How Does It Compare With That of Other Canadian Caregivers?
 Page 3